 Once the vegetables are tender and the chicken is cooked through, it's ready to serve. - (For cheese tteokbokki) Add cheese.

-Leave space in the center of the frying pan and add plenty of cheese.
+Finally, make space in the center of the pan and add a generous amount of cheese.

 Once the cheese has melted, mix in the chicken and vegetables and enjoy!